5 Classes

 • patch-fuzz: Checks for fuzz in patch files that may allow them to apply incorrectly if the underlying code changes.

-• patch-status-core: Checks that the Upstream-Status is specified and valid in the headers of patches for recipes in the OE-Core layer.
+• patch-status: Checks that the Upstream-Status is specified and valid in the headers of patches for recipes.

 • perllocalpod: Checks for perllocal.pod being erroneously installed and packaged by a recipe.